code42/code42cli/README.md

 optional arguments:
   -e C42_END_DATE, --end C42_END_DATE
-                        The beginning of the date range in which to look for events, in YYYY-MM-DD UTC format OR a number (number of minutes ago).
+                        The end of the date range in which to look for events, in YYYY-MM-DD UTC format OR a number (number of minutes ago).
   -r, --record-cursor   To only get events that were not previously retrieved.

 main: